 Monthly premiums and out-of-pocket costs of Medicare programs are tax-deductible.
 When a person has a high accumulation of medical expenses, they may wish to itemize them on their tax return.

-The Internal Revenue Service (IRS) permits a person to deduct costs that exceed a certain percentage of their income.
+The Internal Revenue Service (IRS) permits someone to deduct costs that exceed a certain percentage of their income.

 However, an individual may wish to compare their deduction for itemized medical expenses with the standard deduction.
 Many people owe fewer taxes if they choose the standard option.

 This article discusses Medicare premiums that are tax-deductible.
-Then, it examines which other medical expenses are deductible and which are not.
+It also examines which other medical expenses are deductible and which are not.

-Next, it gives an example of calculating deductible costs, as well as comparing itemized and standard deductions, and how the IRS taxes Social Security benefits and provides a list of tax help resources.
+Finally, it gives an example of calculating deductible costs, compares itemized and standard deductions, and how the IRS taxes Social Security benefits.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan: